 Once, installed just run the below command to check if the port is opened or closed:

-While port 25 is the default TCP port which comes in everyone’s mind to connect SMTP and send emails, but it is definitely not the recommended one.
+While port 25 is the default TCP port that comes in everyone's mind to connect SMTP and send emails, but it is definitely not the recommended one.
 Here is a difference between multiple ports which can help you choose the best TCP port to send emails:

 Difference between Port 25 and 465, 587, 2525